Creating a Cloud Service for your project

 User class, it contains User Records where each record have data properties such as User Name, Email, etc. A typical app will have many different classes but we will not create any new classes in this guide.
 Instead you can close the Dashboard window for now.

-Creating and switching to a new backend
+Creating and switching to a new cloud service

-Second Backend and a short description:
+Second cloud service and a short description: